microsoft/hivedscheduler/doc/design/state-machine.md

 The `Allocated` AG on this cell -> `Being preempted` (e<sub>6</sub> in AG state machine);

-Release the cell, and then reserve it to the `Preempting` AG.
+Release the cell, and then reserve it for the `Preempting` AG.

 __e<sub>3</sub>__: